Hampshire County Council privacy notice

-Further information about Hampshire County Council's Data Protection policy.
+View Hampshire County Council’s entry in the Data Protection Register

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.